Associate Professor Professor Associate/Assistant Dean

 Medicine - General

-The University of New Mexico (UNM), School of Medicine (UNM SOM), Office of Undergraduate Medical Education seeks to recruit a faculty member in a part-time capacity (.80 FTE) as the Associate Dean of Undergraduate Medical Education who will report to the Senior Associate Dean for Education.
-The remaining 0.20 FTE in the candidate’s department.
-We are seeking an Associate or Full Professor open track.
+The University of New Mexico (UNM), School of Medicine (SOM) seeks to recruit a faculty member to serve in a part-time capacity (0.8 FTE) as the Senior Associate Dean for Education, which reports to the SOM Dean and leads the SOM medical student and health professions programs and SOM educational initiatives.
+The remaining .20 FTE in the candidate’s department.
+We are seeking an Associate or Full Professor, open track.
 This position is available beginning October 1, 2023, and a later date can be negotiated, as needed, for the successful applicant.

 Summary of Position Description: